 43 Flexible Jobs That Accommodate Modern Goals & Lifestyles

 Flexible jobs are increasingly common these days.
 More and more companies are realizing that allowing employees a greater degree of work-life balance goes a long way toward keeping them happy—and happy employees are productive employees.
-In fact, in one survey, more than half of human resources professionals said flexible work arrangements had a positive impact on recruitment, retention, employee excellence, and organizational success.1
+In fact, in a survey by the Society for Human Resource Management (SHRM), more than half of human resources professionals said flexible work arrangements had a positive impact on recruitment, retention, employee excellence, and organizational success.

 To many people, flexible careers are defined by being allowed to work from home.
 But telecommuting jobs are only part of the story.
 Flexible work arrangements also include compressed workweeks (for example, when staff members work four 10-hour days each week and get Fridays off), seasonal scheduling, job sharing, and flexible scheduling that allows employees to work outside of core business hours.
 Jobs with flexible hours—whether they are part-time or contract positions, or whether they simply allow employees to work on a unique schedule—are appealing to many people who put a premium on their free time or need to balance work and family commitments.

 Flexibility is about changing the way work gets done in order to better meet employees' work-life needs and produce results for the business.
 Flexible companies give workers greater latitude about the way they accomplish goals.
 As long as the job gets done, it may not matter when or where people do the work.